Romeo Is Bleeding: Plot

 Although he obtains false papers for her, Mona refuses to pay and attempts to strangle Jack.
 He shoots her in the arm, then tries to drive away with her handcuffed in the back seat.
 Mona escapes by hooking her legs around his neck, causing him to crash the car.
 She slithers out through the shattered windshield without freeing her hands.
 Mona lures Jack to an empty apartment.
 He again attempts to kill her but is tricked into shooting Sheri instead.
 Mona fixes the corpse so as to suggest that it was she, and not Sheri, who died.
 Mona has Jack abducted and transported to an abandoned warehouse where she handcuffs him to a bed and they have sex.
 Later she forces Jack to assist in burying Falcone alive.

 Mona betrays Jack by turning him in to the police, copping a plea deal that will indict Jack for the multiple murders that she tricked him into committing.
 The police arrange a confrontation between Jack and Mona at the courthouse.
 Mona tells Jack sex with him was lame, that Jack's wife "is a dead woman" and that Jack himself "is a dead man".
 Furious, Jack grabs a gun from a fellow officer's ankle holster and shoots Mona dead.
 He turns the gun on himself, only to discover that the revolver is now empty.
 Instead of being sent to prison for the murder, he is given a commendation.
 This frees him to begin a new life out West, under the identity of "Jim Daugherty".

 The final scene shows Jack living alone in a remote desert town and working at a diner.
 He waits every May 1 and December 1 for his wife, Natalie, to find him, as they planned before she left; but she never does.
-As he waits for her, he mourns his old life while looking at his wedding photo album: first, the many color photos of himself and Natalie, followed by black and white Polaroids of his various paramours, including Mona.
+As he waits for her, he mourns his old life while looking at his wedding photo album: first, the many color photos of himself and Natalie, followed by black and white Polaroids of him with his various paramours, including Sheri.
+However, photos with Mona have been removed.